MicrosoftDocs/customer-insights/ci-docs/journeys/real-time-marketing-audience-data.md

 A default value is displayed in the *Send-to* field, but you can select any other recipient field from the dropdown menu.

 > [!Important]
-> Starting from the February 2024 release, it will be possible to configure multiple email addresses for a contact's email channel.
-However, for any release version before February 2024, you will only be able to select a single email address for a contact's email channel configuration.
+> Starting in the February 2024 release, it's possible to configure multiple email addresses for a contact's email channel.
+However, for any release version before February 2024, you can only select a single email address for a contact's email channel configuration.

 [!INCLUDE [footer-include](./includes/footer-banner.md)]